goharbor/harbor/tests/testcases/Group2-image-management/2-12-LDAP-user-push-multiple-images.md

-Test 2-12 - User Push Multiple Images (LDAP Mode)
+Test 2-12 - User Push Multiple Images
 =======

 # Purpose:

-To verify that a non-admin user can push multiple images to a project in LDAP mode.
+To verify that a non-admin user can push multiple images to a project.

 # References:
 User guide

 # Environment:
 * This test requires that a Harbor instance is running and available.
-* Harbor is set to authenticate against an LDAP or AD server. ( auth_mode is set to **ldap_auth** .)
-The user data is stored in an LDAP or AD server.
+* Harbor is configured with LDAP/AD authentication.
+Users are stored in an external LDAP or AD directory.
 * A linux host with Docker CLI installed (Docker client).
 * At least a non-admin user and the user has at least a project as project admin.